-Welcome to the Fundamental and Applied Biogeography research group (FABio)!
+Welcome to FABio, home of the Fundamental and Applied Biogeography Research Group

 We study the effects of human activity on where wildlife is found.
 Humans are reshuffling wildlife around the world.
 By transporting species around the planet we are causing some to become invasive, and destroy habitats.
 Other species are spreading because climate change is creating new habitat for them.
 Some of these species are dangerous pests that attack crops, or carry disease.
 Other species need to move otherwise they won’t survive, as changing climate and land use threaten their habitat.